IBM/ibm-pak/docs/command-help.md

 oc ibm-pak generate mirror-manifests <case name> <target-registry> --version <case version> --filter <list of groups> [--final-registry <final-registry>]

 Flags:
+      --authfile string            Auth file path to override default location to pull catalog from registry requiring authentication.
+Alternatively REGISTRY_AUTH_FILE env variable can be also specified (optional)
       --dry-run                    If option provided, leave the merged FBC content in staging directory (optional) --enable-restricted-scc      if provided, generates catalog sources with restricted securityContextConfig (optional) --filter string              comma separated list of values, which can either be a group name or architecture (default "")